cdUAH/mpstat_log/README.md

 # mpstat_log README

 *Built by cdUAH, 3/2025.
-Use, edit, and modify as needed with proper crediting*
+Use, edit, and modify as needed with proper crediting.
+Last Edit: 3/20/2025*

 This script combo allows you to monitor and log CPU usage, and then process and visualize it using MatPlot.
 From the user perspective, you'll need to make a few edits to the code depending on your system.
 I hope to later add a